-The LLM programme is an intensive course of one full year duration, of which only 18 weeks require full classroom attendance.
+The Master of Laws is an intensive course of one full year duration, of which only 18 weeks require full classroom attendance.

 The programme is composed of three parts.

 Upon successful completion and fulfilment of Part I (distance learning), Part II (face-to-face) and Part III (submission of the final version of the research paper) participants will be awarded the 1st level Master degree from the University of Turin